The Cost of Double Booking Crews in Contractor Scheduling

 If two technicians are dispatched to the wrong job or an already-canceled site, a business loses a minimum of 1 to 2 hours of billable labor per technician.
 At an average trade labor rate of $75 to $150 per hour, a single incident costs $150 to $600 in unrecovered labor alone.

-Fuel and Vehicle Costs
+How Scheduling Errors Increase Fuel and Vehicle Expenses

 The American Automobile Association estimates commercial vehicle operating costs at $0.60 to $1.00 per mile.
 An unnecessary round trip of 20 to 40 miles adds $12 to $40 per vehicle per incident, plus accelerated maintenance cycles over time.